AdobeDocs/experience-platform.en/help/data-access/api.md

 ## Access the contents of a file

-The Data Access API can also be used to access the contents of a file.
+The [!DNL Data Access] API can also be used to access the contents of a file.
 This can then be used to download the contents to an external source.

 **API format**